e2xperimental/software-cheatsheet/_posts/ynab-transfers.md

 ---
 layout: post
-title: Transactions - Reconcile internal transfers (credit card payments)
+title: Transactions - Reconcile credit card payments (internal transfers)
 date: 2025-10-18 10:00:00 -0000
 category: YNAB
 ---

 ## Problem
-Reconciling transactions that are two sides of the same transaction (example: from your checking account to your credit card):
+Reconciling two sides of the same transaction (Payment from your checking account to credit card):

 ## Solution
 Create one linked transfer transaction (not two separate income/expense entries) so YNAB treats it as money moving between your own accounts, not spending or income.

-### Locate both sides
-- In your Checking account register, you should see an outflow, like -$2,000.00, (money leaving your checking).
-- In your Credit card account, you’ll see the inflow, like +$2,000.00, (money arriving to pay down the card).
-- If YNAB imported both automatically, it may have already linked them.

 ### Check that YNAB recognizes them as a transfer
 1. Look in the “Payee” column: